Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 # IoT Pollution Monitor
 Is it safe outside?
 Would you like to know?
 The IoT Pollution Monitor uses FeatherWing boards with arduino IDE to keep track of the temperature and air quality outside.
-The data is sent to an Adafruit browser where pollution data can be accessed from anywhere in the world online!
+The data is sent to an Adafruit IO browser where pollution data can be accessed online from anywhere in the world!
 This project can track harmful radiation during natural disasters and prevent people from going into dangerous areas.
-This Pollution Monitor can make the environment around where it is placed safer and inform users from potential threats that need to be dealt with.
+This IoT Pollution Monitor can make the environment around where it is placed safer and inform users from potential threats that need to be dealt with.
+It also doubles as a weather reporting monitor, giving data for humidity and temperature in the area.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|